syncfusion-content/blazor-docs/blazor/chart/chart-print.md

 The optional parameters for this method are,
 * `Orientation` - Specifies the portrait or landscape orientation in the PDF document.
 * `AllowDownload` - Specifies whether to download or not.
 If not, base64 string will be returned.
-* `IsBase64` - Specifies whether to export chart as base64 string or not.
+* `IsBase64` - Specify whether to export the chart as a base64 string or not.

 ```cshtml